telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/excel-export.md

 >
 > When the `AllPages` option is set to `true` the Grid makes a `read` request for all data.
 If the data items are too many, the browser may become unresponsive.
 Consider implementing server-side export for such cases.

-The example below demonstrates how to export all the data.
+The following example demonstrates how to export all the data.

 ###### Example